UC-Davis-molecular-computing/scadnano/tutorial/tutorial.md

 There aren't too many "shapes" of staples in a standard DNA origami rectangle.
 We follow the same strategy above of manually drawing one shape of staple and copy/pasting it to get the rest.

-First, we add an edge staple by drawing a reverse substrand on helix 0 and a forward substrand on helix 1, both in the upper-left of the scaffold:
+First, we add an edge staple by drawing a reverse domain on helix 0 and a forward domain on helix 1, both in the upper-left of the scaffold:

 ![](images/top_left_edge_staple_no_crossover.png)